gernhard1337/Leaflet/submission/phase 1/scoping_document.md

 Starting with User-Requirements we cover the needs from the User's perspective.
 It is said that User means here the real user such as those who will see the results of this library.
 Followed by the Programmer-Requirements, here are all needs a developer would love to have in the project.
 Divided from this we have the third Category, technical-Requirements.
 System-Requirements include mostly Requirements needed by Developers but not in a way they will be affected by it directly.
-Note: Some Requirements belong together from different perspectives but are formulated differently from each perspective, they are marked together in the Column Tracing.
+> Note: Some Requirements belong together from different perspectives but are formulated differently from each perspective, they are marked together in the Column Tracing.
-Various Quality Aspects are defined in the following Quality - Tree.
-However this tree shall serve a first overview for the following requirements.
-The First Layer frofm the tree define the bigger goals for leaflet and the leafs of the tree are a bit more precise.
-The leafs get even more precise in the Requirements.

 ### User Requirements